How to Teach Vocabulary by Word Associations to ESL Learners

 This steak is very tasty.

 Teaching vocabulary with associations was very effective in my classroom, and most of my students enjoyed this teaching and learning experience.
 Unless students have a mental image of the word they are learning, they will never be able to acquire its meaning and use the word effectively in speaking and writing.
-In addition, as students increase their vocabulary, they must be aware of connotations as opposed to the denotations which they find in dictionaries.
+Also, as students increase their vocabulary, they must be aware of connotations as opposed to the denotations which they find in dictionaries.

 © 2011 Paul Richard Kuehn